Lesson 4: NDAs, Non-Competes, and Other Restrictive Covenants

 Ownership of Intellectual Property.
 In the event Employee, individually or jointly with others, makes an invention, originates a work of authorship (including any copyrightable software or other matter), creates Confidential Information or creates a Trade Secret in any way relating to the Company’s (or any subsidiary’s or affiliated entity’s) business, while Employee is employed by the Company, the same shall, without further payment, immediately become the property of the Company throughout the world.

-The terms may also set expectations for you to support the assignment or enforcement of the employer’s IP even after the term of your employment.
+The terms may also set expectations for you to support the assignment or enforcement of the company’s IP even after you’ve stopped working for them.

 Sample Agreement Language